pognetwork/specification/specification/protocol/consensus/delegates.md

 Over time, an account builds up [network importance](dpoi.md) that shows other accounts that a account can be trusted.
 In addition to this, accounts on the network can transfer their importance to other accounts `delegate` their voting power and allow the more trusted account to have more voting power on the network.
 This results in a more secure network.
-The 100 most important accounts will become `prime delegates`.
+The 128 most important accounts will become `delegates`.

 All this is done to find a balance between decentralization and speed.
-Delegates outside of the top 100 wouldn't meaningfully contribute to the vote total und thus enable a huge speedup in transaction processing times.
+Accounts outside of the top 128 wouldn't meaningfully contribute to the vote total und thus enable a huge speedup in transaction processing times.

-!!! note "100 might have performance problems"
+!!! note "128 might have performance problems"
 This number may be changed at a later date after extensive network testing.

-## Prime Delegates
+## Delegate Roles

 Prime delegates have the opportunity to suggest green wallets and vote for other green causes that they wish the network to support.